-- 6.1.1 Staff will switch their phone off before entering the premises; - Staff will be required to leave their phone in the office, where it will be placed in the safe; - 6.1.3 At the completion of their shift, staff will collect their phone; and - 6.1.4 The phone will be required to be kept off until they leave the premises.
+- 6.1.1 Staff will switch their phone off when they start work. - 6.1.2 Staff will be required to leave their phone in the office, in the case of emergencies the staff member must give the school and relatives the nursery main line number to contact in the event of an emergency. - 6.1.3 At the completion of their shift or are on a break they may collect their phone and either leave the building to use or be used in the staff room only. - 6.1.4 The mobile phone will be required to be kept off until they leave the premises.

-- 6.1.5 Wearable tech devices must not be worn in the group rooms or nappy changing areas whilst the children and babies are present. - 6.1.6 The After-School Club staff will have access to a data enabled phone; the staff will be solely responsible for the phone and will be required to only use the phone for the purpose of having contact with the setting and parents as well as the completion of the daily register on pick up at the school.
+- 6.1.5 Wearable tech devices must not be disconnected from their phones whilst in the group rooms or nappy changing areas whilst the children and babies are present.
+If your phone allows for images these must be declared to a manager or DSL and will be required to be left with the phone in the office. - 6.1.6 The nursery has its own mobile phone, which is data enabled, the staff will be solely responsible for the phone and will be required to only use the phone for the purpose of having contact with the setting and parents in the even the nursery is evacuated, this will enable register checks to be completed if the tablets are out of WIFI range.
 No images of the children can be taken on the phone, unless permission is sought of the Designated Safeguarding Lead beforehand.

-The emergency contact number is:
+The emergency contact number is: 01322 629 777

-01322 629 777 - where security response will be co-ordinated for either site.
+(where security response will be co-ordinated for either site).